Mastercard: History

 In 1979, Master Charge: The Interbank Card was renamed MasterCard.
+Beginning in 1980 the company rolled out new cards with a refreshed logo.
+Cards retained the overlapping red and yellow circles first adopted in 1969; subsequent card designs have continued to use this motif.

-In 1983, MasterCard International Inc. became the first bank to use holograms as part of their card security.
+In 1983, Mastercard International Inc. became the first bank to use holograms as part of their card security.
 They acquired the Cirrus network of automated tellers in 1985.

-In 1997, MasterCard took over the Access card; the Access brand was then retired.
+In 1997, Mastercard took over the Access card; the Access brand was then retired.
 In 2002, MasterCard International merged with Europay International, another large credit-card issuer association, of which Eurocard had become a part in 1992.
-MasterCard became a Delaware in connection with the merger, as well as in anticipation of an IPO.
+Mastercard became a Delaware corporation in connection with the merger, as well as in anticipation of an IPO.

 The company, which had been organized as a cooperative of banks, had an initial public offering on May 25, 2006, selling 95.5 million shares at $39 each.
-The stock is traded on the NYSE under the symbol MA, with a market capitalization of $367.1 billion as of May 2021.
+The stock is traded on the NYSE under the symbol MA, with a market capitalization of $434 billion as of April 2024.
 The deal was designed to maintain the value of the brand and minimise regulatory costs.

-In August 2010, MasterCard Worldwide, as it had been rebranded, expanded its e-commerce offering with the acquisition of DataCash, a UK-based payment processing and fraud/risk management provider.
-In March 2012, MasterCard announced the expansion of its mobile contactless payments program, including markets across the Middle East.
+In August 2010, Mastercard Worldwide, as it had been rebranded, expanded its e-commerce offering with the acquisition of DataCash, a UK-based payment processing and fraud/risk management provider.
+In March 2012, Mastercard announced the expansion of its mobile contactless payments program, including markets across the Middle East.

-In spring 2014, MasterCard acquired Australia's leading rewards program manager company Pinpoint for an undisclosed amount.
+In spring 2014, Mastercard acquired Australia's leading rewards program manager company Pinpoint for an undisclosed amount.
+In July 2016, Mastercard acquired 92.4% of VocaLink, a British company, for $920 million.
 In August 2017, Mastercard acquired Brighterion, a company with a portfolio of intellectual property in the areas of artificial intelligence and machine learning.
 Brighterion holds several patents.

+In August 2019, Mastercard launched an offer to acquire part of the operations of Nets, a Scandinavian company, for €2.85 billion.

 In April 2021, Mastercard created a calculator that gathers information and measures the carbon footprints of the customers in order to help them know how much they are contributing in carbon emissions and global warming.

-Following the 2022 Russian invasion of Ukraine, Mastercard complied with United States sanctions and banned cards from being issued or used in Russia, including foreign cards from other countries.
-Mastercard suspended all business operations in Russia, which had accounted for 4% of their revenue.
-However, bank cards themselves continue to work in Russia due to the transfer of internal transactions to the Russian National Card Payment System.
+The same month, Mastercard announced the acquisition of Ekata, a company specializing in identity verification, for $850 million.

+In March 2022, following the Russian invasion of Ukraine, Mastercard announced that it would suspend all business operations in Russia.

+On November 17, 2023, the Chinese government approved the local bank card clearing license for the joint venture established by Mastercard in China.
+As of May 9, 2024, the joint venture can issue Mastercard bank cards that use the Chinese yuan for payment.

+In September 2024, Mastercard acquired cybersecurity company Recorded Future for $2.65 billion.